 Singapore is a famous foodie destination and an absolute paradise for anyone like me who loves good food.
-An eclectic mix of Chinese, Malay, Indian and European cultures has given the country a vast food heritage and led to some stunning fusion dishes.
 Here are ten of my ultimate foods to try in Singapore.

 1. Chicken rice.

 Chicken rice is famous all over Singapore and Malaysia and one of the best places to try this relatively plain but unbelievably tasty dish is at Maxwell Food Court.
 There are a few stalls that sell the dish, all of them delicious, but Tian Tian Chicken Rice beats them all hands down with a buttery, spicy taste to its chicken.
 It’s no wonder there’s always a massive queue!

 I can’t get enough of these little rice cakes!
 They are steamed rice flour cakes with a choice of peanut or coconut (my personal favourite) and palm sugar filling.
 There are many places you can get these, but I always make a beeline for Tan’s Tutu Coconut Cake on Havelock road whenever I am back in my second home as they are baked to an old family recipe and always seem to be so much tastier than anywhere else!